 In 2003 I had a compact film camera, alternated taking photos with my friend in case we lost our cameras (we got through two each), got two copies of each film printed, sent them home and kept the negatives separately.
 Film processing was pricey so we only took a couple of shots in each place and you never really knew what you’d get til much later (usually involving a few inebriated shots you couldn’t remember taking).
 In 2013 I travel with a DSLR, I take almost as many photos in a week than I did in my whole RTW trip, delete the bad ones as I go along then spend hours sorting and editing them back home.

 Verdict: a win for 2013 – although we’ve lost the anticipation of waiting too see your pictures, my photography has improved hugely by being able to take lots of shots and try things out.

 I didn’t even carry a phone in 2003 until I got to Australia, then I had a cheap pay-as-you-go handset to help with job hunting.
 Now I always pack my smartphone, Kindle, camera and sometimes bring my laptop along too.
-And where you have technology you have a whole bag of wires and adaptors to go along with them.
+And where you have technology you have a whole bag of wires and adapters to go along with them.
 But as my phone probably costs more than the entire contents of my backpack did 10 years ago, bringing all this technology along does come with a few security worries.

 Verdict: a win for convenience, but a lose for the higher travel insurance premiums and heavier bags.

 In 2003 I packed my address book and searched out post offices all across the world to send postcards home.
 My gran got one from each of the countries I visited and most of my friends got at least one.
 But I can’t remember the last time I got a postcard.
-With email and social media the postcard had almost died out – though the new ByPost app that lets you send them from your phone might start a renaissance.
+With email and social media the postcard had almost died out – though the apps that lets you send them from your phone might start a renaissance.